Comparison Between Unity and Cocos2D Platforms for 2D game development

 Cocos2D has no integrated design environment.
 The design of screens or interfaces should be done with programming, loading images and positioning them with C ++.
 You can, however, use external graphics editors like Cocos Studio (also free), to help you position elements on screen and configure certain objects.
 But this editor is much less powerful than that of Unity.
 The Unity editor is fully integrated.
-Cocos Studio, on the contrary, is not, and its operation is based on an XML file and generate a series of images from Cocos´ libraries.
+Cocos Studio, on the contrary, is not, and its operation is based on an XML file and it also generates a series of images from Cocos´ libraries.
 It has some bugs and does not always work on all computers.
-The Unity graphical editor allows to design and layout Unity scenes with ease, being able to insert objects, scripts, light effects, physical effects, etc. This is achieved by dragging components and modifying parameters.
+The Unity graphical editor allows the user to design and layout Unity scenes with ease, to insert objects, scripts, light effects and physical effects, etc. This is achieved by dragging components and modifying parameters.
 Hence, it greatly reduces game development time compared to a layout with Cocos2D or Cocos Studio.

-Both technologies are cross-platform, but it is Unity which is the better of the two.
-Cocos2D allows developing for different mobile technologies including iOS and Android.
+Both are cross-platform, but it is Unity which is the better of the two.
+Cocos2D allows for development on different mobile platforms including iOS and Android.
 Unity adds the rest: console, desktop and browser.
 If you want your browser development to support Facebook, Cocos2D is insufficient.
 Using Cocos you would have to make a second browser development, for example Adobe Flash, as is the case with most of the games available for mobile and browser market.
 With Unity this is not necessary, enabling export to browser easily.
-Unity can export to almost every gaming technologies market: mobile and tablets (iOS, Android, Windows Phone and BlackBerry), browser (with Unity Web Player and HTML 5 soon) console (Xbox, PlayStation and Wii) and desktop (PC, Mac and Linux).
-In addition, Unity allows specific adaptations for different devices, Cocos2D is the easiest way (for example, to adapt a game development to Android and iOS).
+Unity can export to almost every gaming platform on the market: mobile and tablets (iOS, Android, Windows Phone and BlackBerry), browser (with Unity Web Player and HTML 5 soon) console (Xbox, PlayStation and Wii) and desktop (PC, Mac and Linux).
+In addition, Unity allows for specific adaptations for different devices, however Cocos2D is the easiest way (for example, to adapt a game development to Android and iOS).